superbenefit/knowledge-base/notes/primitives/framework/framework.md

 ---

-*Note: This framework is part of the [[notes/primitives/primitives|DAO Primitives Project]] and aligns with our goal of creating practical resources for DAO implementation.*
+*Note: This framework is part of the [primitives](notes/primitives/primitives.md) and aligns with our goal of creating practical resources for DAO implementation.*